Setheck/rseattle-irc-bot/README.md

 #API Keys
-not included are api keys for wunderground, google search and imgur
+not included are api keys for wunderground, google search, imgur, walkscore and wordnik